 Antelopes in this part of Serengeti include Bohor Reedbuck, Kongoni and the even the more awkward-looking Topi.
 Small lakes and pools in the area are home to groups of Hippopotamus and we shall enjoy spending some time photographing these huge animals watching us, waggling their ears or rearing up and opening those huge mouths to yawn or mock-fight.

 At Seronera, location of the park headquarters, one of the kopjes (granite boulder outcrops) has an educational boardwalk snaking amongst the boulders and trees, complete with interesting and unusual metal sculptures of Serengeti creatures.
 It is a great place for a walk and for photography, with many tame birds and both Yellow-spotted (or Bush) and Rock Hyraxes.

 After a final morning inside Serengeti National Park, we will travel a short distance southeastwards through the Ngorongoro Conservation Area.
 As we leave the long grass plains and head towards the shortgrass plains, we will pass through a landscape peppered with acacias and punctuated by hills and kopjes of huge rounded granitic boulders.
-Eventually we will reach the Lake Ndutu area, where we will stay for the next four nights at a comfortable game lodge.
+Eventually we will reach the Lake Ndutu area, where we will stay for the next four nights at the famous and comfortable Ndutu Safari Lodge.
 After dinner one can sit around the campfire and chat away under a crystal clear African sky ablaze with stars.